sbmagnone/sbmagnone.github.io/content/services.rst

 Copy Editing & Review
 ----------------------
 For nonprofits, scholars, and writers of all kinds.
-If you’ve got written material that needs review—whether it’s a grant application, fundraising appeal, or academic article—I’ll provide meticulous copyediting to make your writing clear, concise, and effective.
+If you’ve got written material that needs review—whether it’s a grant application, fundraising appeal, or academic article—I’ll provide meticulous copy editing to make your writing clear, concise, and effective.

 .. raw:: html

-	<p style="margin-top:2em"><a class="btn" href="https://sbmagnone.net/contact/" >Contact Me</a></p>
+    <p style="margin-top:2em; text-align:center"><a class="btn" href="/contact/">Contact Me</a></p>